patilvivek261/project2/README.md

 #Comments from Vivek I. Patil

 I have stated developing website in CodeIgniter4 with help of free downloadable templates from internet.

 I have created basefiles for home, inner page(about), Porfolio page to create multiple page

-I have created Sample page as following with access link
+I have created Sample page as follows with access link,

 Home 		:	https://localhost/project2/HomeController/home